[wpforms id=”16350″]

 Yes.
 Liability will be unlimited for a lent vehicle owner where the driver is acting as an agent or employee for the owner.
 What if the borrower was running an errand on behalf of the owner?
 A typical example of a real-world case includes the “designated driver” example.

-Let’s say the vehicle’s owner is wasted and asks his roommate, who is also a few sheets under the wind, to drive everyone home.
+Let’s say the vehicle’s owner is wasted and asks his roommate, a few sheets under the wind, to drive everyone home.
 Instead, there is a deadly crash due to intoxicated driving.
 Or what if the borrower of the alcohol-related crash was an employee?
 In that case, the owner was also negligent.
 And the owner was also a sort of master.
 And the permissive user is a type of servant.
-We lawyers call this vicarious liability.
+We, lawyers, call this vicarious liability.

-So even if the borrower caused the crash, not only would you have to cover the repair and replacement of your car, you may even be liable for the borrower’s injuries under California Work Comp laws.
+So even if the borrower caused the crash, you would have to cover the repair and replacement of your car and may even be liable for the borrower’s injuries under California Work Comp laws.
 Changing the example above, if you lend your car to your friend to run an errand for you and that friend gets into an accident using your vehicle, you face paying damages for severe and catastrophic injuries.
 And you face covering someone’s medical charges and emotional tolls.
 And this can run far beyond $15 thousand for a single person in a single accident.

 Yes.
-Owners are on the hook for all the damages that flow from a permissive use accident if the owner was negligent in loaning their car to the driver.
+Owners would be on the hook for all the damages from a permissive use accident if the owner were negligent in loaning their car to the driver.
 For instance, what if you unreasonably loaned your vehicle to a minor, unlicensed, suspended, or restricted driver?

 What if you failed to ask them about their driving history or qualifications?
-In cases such as that, you may be held liable for negligently loaning your car to that miscreant.
-Here, besides proving the permissive user was a negligent operator, the plaintiff must also show the vehicle’s owner was negligent in loaning the automobile to the accident causing driver.
+In such cases, you may be liable for negligently loaning your car to that miscreant.
+Here, besides proving the permissive user was a negligent operator, the plaintiff must also show the vehicle’s owner was negligent in loaning the automobile to the accident-causing driver.
 In law schools and many California courts, this is a legal theory of recovery called “negligent entrustment.”

 The elements of negligent entrustment are as follows:

 Because of this theory, “permissive user” liability limits are unshackled.
-The lender’s insurer is entirely on the risk of defending and indemnifying the victim up to the policy limits, assuming they are higher than 15/30/5 limits under the Vehicle Code.
+The lender’s insurer risks defending and indemnifying the victim up to the policy limits, assuming they are higher than 15/30/5 limits under the Vehicle Code.
 Examples of negligent entrustment include giving your keys to a drunk person.
 Or it could be you letting an unlicensed minor drive your car.

 Not only are these negligent acts, but they are also in violation of California law.